a-domingu/tbcnn2/README.md

 The `second neural network` received the output of the first neural network as input.
 The neural network splits the files into two sets: `training set` and `validation set`.
 The training set has the 70% of the files and is used to train the Convolutional Neural Network (CNN).
 The output of this neural network is the folder `params` that contains each of the matrices and vectors that are necessary to detect patterns in code.

-*In the furure, we will be able to run each network without running the others networks.*
+You also need to have the following in your directory: a folder called `confusion_matrix`.
+After each iteration, the neural network will test the accuracy of its parameters by using the `validation set` and it will record its confusion matrix in the folder called `confusion_matrix`.

 The way to run each network is using `main.py` or `main_tester.py`.
-Both scripts contains a function named `main` where the three neural networks are called.
+Both scripts contains a function named `main` where both neural networks are called.
 To run just one of the neural networks you just have to write its name in the `main` function and run:

 ```
 python main.py
 ```

+*In the furure, we will be able to run each network without running the others networks.*

 ## Looking for parameters